anders-malmros-inera/interop-infrastructure/README.md

     - Note: this service uses a fixed container name `perl-api-1` in the compose file for easier targeting in local dev.
 - `java-api` — Java (Spring Boot) implementation of the same API listening on container port 8080.
 - `openapi` — nginx-based static server serving the OpenAPI HTML UI on container port 80.
-- `keycloak` — Keycloak dev server (optional, remapped to host port 8180 to avoid collisions).
+- `keycloak` — (optional) Keycloak is not included in this compose by default.
+Run Keycloak separately if you need it for auth testing.

 Notes:
 - Both the Perl and Java APIs are configured to use the same Postgres service `db` (DB host `db` inside the compose network).
 There used to be a second Postgres entry in the file; it has been removed to avoid confusion.